RTS2/rts2/scripts/rts2saf/sphinx/introduction.rst

 Optionally ``DS9`` displays images and their region files on screen.
 The circle is centered to ``SExtractor``'s x,y positions.
-Red circles indicate objects which were rejected green ones which were accepted.
+Red circles indicate objects which were rejected, green ones which were accepted as star like and in case ``SExtractor`` associates the objects among images yellow indicates star like objects which are not on all images and therfore rejected.

 If rts2saf is executed remotely the X-Window DISPLAY variable has to be set otherwise neither the fit nor images are displayed.